LAL-project/linear-arrangement-library/instructions/installation-library-sources-macos.md

 ### Compiler

 We have tested LAL's compilation on MacOS with [GNU's `gcc`](https://www.gnu.org/software/gcc/) (version `11.2.0`).
-In order to install it on your computer, we suggest [these instructions](https://discussions.apple.com/thread/8336714), summarized in one command here:
+In order to install it on your computer, we suggest [these instructions](https://discussions.apple.com/thread/8336714), summarized here.
+Simply run the command:

 	$ brew install gcc